 I don’t write reviews on gear as soon as I get them as they’re often prejudiced by the newness factor and the fact that we’re trying to justify the purchase (for those of us that don’t get free stuff to review).
 I like to use them for a while and get a real sense for the product and find out if any issues are real, or just teething problems.

 I’ve had the Everyday Backpack for around 6 months now and I’ve been using it in a variety of scenarios but as I said previously, my main reason for purchasing this backpack was to replace my day pack.
 When I say day pack, I mean when I’m going out for the day with my camera but photography may not be the main activity.

 I opted for the charcoal version, mainly as it looks less like a camera bag, but also because I may not always use it as a camera bag.
 I can’t speak to the other colours, but the charcoal version came packaged like a bag of charcoal.
 After unpacking it I set about familiarising myself with the various pockets and compartments to get some idea where I might put different pieces of kit.

 The first time I put on the backpack, I was surprised how comfortable it was.
 The straps are thinner than you would normally see on a camera backpack but were comfortable enough.
 They are also designed to pivot on points rather than be stitched in place which adds to the comfort as the straps conform to the shape and width of the wearer.
-After wearing the pack for a longer period of time, it does become uncomfortable if your carrying a lot of gear.
-The sternum strap also causes the straps to chafe against the rib cage if its worn too tight.
+After wearing the pack for a longer period, it does become uncomfortable if you’re carrying a lot of gear.
+The sternum strap also causes the straps to chafe against the rib cage if it is worn too tight.